Kaleido-subs/style-guide/docs/guidelines/styling/dialogue_styling.md

 it is commonplace to use a different colour for overlapping dialogue that is kept at the same alignment as the dialogue it is overlapping.
 A distinction must be made,
-so most fansubbing groups will use a different border colour.
+so most subtitling groups will use a different border colour.

 Kaleido uses a dark-blue border for overlapping dialogue.